coreos/docs/os/sdk-modifying-coreos.md

 ### Install repo

-`repo` helps to manage the collection of git repositories that makes up CoreOS.
-Pull down the code and add it to your path:
+The `repo` utility helps to manage the collection of git repositories that makes up CoreOS.
+Download repo and add it to `$PATH`:

 ```sh
 mkdir ~/bin